 The Bible clearly states that there is only one God, but it also speaks of God as three persons: God the Father, God the Son, and God the Holy Spirit.
+This triune personage is commonly referred to as the Trinity.

 The Father